gisaia/ARLAS-server/doc/api/API-definition.md

 Where the `{type}:{field}` part is mandatory

 The other parts must be specified or not depending on the aggregation type.
-All the cases are sum up int following table.
+All the cases are sum up in the following table.

 | Parameter                 | Aggregation type          | Description                 |
 | ---------                 | -------------                       | ---------------------------------------- |